pharmbio/pharmbio-web/content/blog/presentation-at-devfest-siberia.md

 teaser_image = "/img/devfest-siberia2017.png"
 +++

 [Jon Ander Novella](https://pharmb.io/people/jon/) presented at [DevFest Siberia 2017](https://gdg-siberia.com/), on the topic of "Scalable and reproducible bioinformatics workflows with Pachyderm".
-Further details about the talk can be found at our prevous [blog post] (https://pharmb.io/blog/jon-devfest-siberia/) or at the [conference's event schedule] (https://gdg-siberia.com/schedule/#session-158).
+Further details about the talk can be found at our previous [blog post] (https://pharmb.io/blog/jon-devfest-siberia/) or at the [conference's event schedule] (https://gdg-siberia.com/schedule/#session-158).

 ## Description of the event